multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 }
 ```

-The only important field here is `"status": "0"`, which is the actual return code coming from the Elrond VM after it executed the deployment transaction. `0` means success, of course.
+The only important field here is `"status": "0"`, which is the actual return code coming from the MultiversX (previously Elrond) VM after it executed the deployment transaction. `0` means success, of course.

 The `out` array would contain values returned by your smart contract call (in this case, the `init` function doesn't return anything, but it could if the developer wanted).